Neural network embeddings recover value dimensions from psychometric survey items on par with human data: Experimental Setup

 \subsection{Embedding Models}

-The speed of development makes it impossible to provide a systematic model review that stays state-of-art long enough to even account for the length of typical publication cycles.
-For this reason, we instead employ strategic selection to include models in our analyses that are representative for specific model classes and types.
+Rapid development makes systematic model reviews quickly outdated.
+We therefore strategically selected models representative of specific model classes and types.
 This way, we can provide some guidance on which models typically to look for in this application area also in the future.